 Application - Please read all of the following information carefully

 The Department only accepts applications for the fall semester.
 We do NOT defer admission.

 Applications are now completely online through GIAC at www.utexas.edu/ogs/admissions/howtous.html and must be completed and submitted by DECEMBER 1.
 All paper applications and materials (including recommendation letters) sent to GIAC or the Sociology Department will be unread and disposed of.
 Mailed, faxed, emailed, or hand-delivered applications and materials will not be considered.
-Applicants are strongly encouraged to submit and pay for their application early so as to allow time to upload their supplementary materials, and to allow their recommenders time to submit their letters, all by DECEMBER 1 (see below about the supplementary materials and letters).
+Applicants are strongly encouraged to submit and pay for their application early (at least 3 business days) so as to allow time to upload their supplementary materials, and to allow their recommenders time to submit their letters, all by DECEMBER 1 (see below about the supplementary materials and letters).
 Late and/or incomplete applications will not be considered.

 Within 1–2 business day(s) after submitting and paying for an application, applicants will receive an email message from GIAC acknowledging that the application has been received.
 The applicant's UT EID and temporary password will be included in this correspondence, as well as a link to the Online Admissions Status Check page.
 From that site applicants will be given the opportunity to upload a PDF copy of their OFFICIAL transcript, as well as Writing Sample and CV - see below for more information.
 (If applicants are offered admission, they will be asked to mail an official paper transcript for the institutions attended prior to enrolling.)

 - Application form. www.utexas.edu/ogs/admissions/howtous.html.
 On the form, applicants MUST choose 1 of the 10 areas of specialization listed.
 (Note this can change after they are in the program.)

 - Application fee (nonrefundable). $65 for US applicants, $90 for international applicants.
 Waiver information can be found here.